neelsoumya/perspective_epidemics_conflict_zones/README.md

 ## Introduction

 Perspective on epidemics in conflict zones.
-This repository has code and other materials.
+This repository has code, installation instructions and other materials.

 ## Installation